-- Students will be sent home from school - Tylenol or Advil in age and weight appropriate doses with parental permission - Students may not attend after school activities including athletics or Cadet Club - Students may return to school after being fever free for 24 hours without taking fever reducing medications such as Tylenol
+- Students will be sent home from school - Tylenol or Advil in age and weight appropriate doses with parental permission - Students may not attend after school activities including athletics or Cadet Club - Students may return to school after being fever free for 24 hours without taking fever reducing medications with a doctors note with an alternate diagnosis. - Students can return to school without a doctor's note after 48 hours without the use of fever reducing medications and improving symptoms.